Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 It’s so tempting to buy scuba diving equipment.
 I mean, who doesn’t want pink bunny ears?
 But no, I wouldn’t suggest buying scuba diving equipment before getting certified.

 Finding good equipment is very personal.
-A mask that everyone loves, might not be the best for your head shape.
-I bought the wrong mask and it caused my mask to flood on every dive.
+A mask everyone loves might not be the best for your head shape.
+I bought the wrong mask, and it caused my mask to flood on every dive.
 That can completely ruin a trip for a new diver.
-The BCD that your friend raves about, may cause you to have back pain due to chest size or just plain old personal preference.
+The BCD that your friend raves about may cause you to have back pain due to chest size or just plain old personal preference.

 Most dive shops have scuba diving gear for rent.
 I suggest getting comfortable in the water first and buying gear later.
 After certification, I recommend buying your own snorkel, dive watch, and wetsuit or skins.